adslbarxatov/xash3d-for-ESHQ/README.md

 31. Fixed “gag” flag’s behavior: now all scientists with “gag” will be silent.

-32. “Credits” section added to main menu; map for it may be selected by game configuration.
+32. “Credits” section added to main menu; map for it can be specified in the game configuration.

 33. Added “Locked sequence” flag for all monsters.
-When set, engine will loop the sequence that is specified in monster’s settings before its first damage, death or “scripted_sequence” call.
-This feature works without “scripted_sequence” entities.
+When set, engine will loop the sequence that is specified in monster’s settings before its first damage, death or before the call from the `scripted_sequence` entity.
+This feature works without additional `scripted_sequence` entities.

-34. Behavior of sounds of momentary doors reviewed: sounds of moving and stop will work properly now.
+34. Behavior of sounds of momentary doors reviewed: sounds of moving and stop work’s properly now.

-35. Fixed bug with stuck weapons that can be dropped by dead h_grunts.
+35. Fixed bug with stuck weapons that can be dropped by dead human grunts.

-36. “Use only” flag for doors will now work as lock.
+36. “Use only” flag for doors will now work as a lock.
 Triggering these doors by their names will unlock them without opening.
 If no name specified, the door will be initially unlocked.

 37. Added replacements for entities from *HL: blue shift* and *Afraid of monsters*.